Whatsapp Scams to Be Aware Of

 1. Crypto Romance Scams and Phishing

 Scammers build a persona of a successful businessperson.
-They will bait you by talking about how they have attained financial freedom through cryptocurrency investment and even send a made-up proof of its supposed 100% returns.
+They will bait you by discussing how they have attained financial freedom through cryptocurrency investment.
+They will even send a made-up proof of its supposed 100% returns.

 They will build an online relationship with you and pressure you until you are convinced to join in the same investment.
 They might also ask you to buy cryptocurrency and hand over your crypto assets.